How to Apply Natural Looking Makeup: Getting Around a School Makeup Ban

 Suffer from Oily Skin?

 If you have a nice complexion that doesn’t need much coverage, but are still burdened with oily skin, use a transparent oil absorbing face powder.
 Try Mattify Cosmetic’s ULTRA Powder for Oily Skin.
 This is a completely invisible form of makeup that controls oil for hours.
-If you do have blemishes to cover, the Mattify Ultra also works great as an oil control setting powder over any type of concealer or foundation.
+If you do have blemishes to cover, the Mattify Ultra also works great as an oil control setting powder over any type of concealer or foundation, to prevent smudging and fading.

 Since Mattify Ultra is completely colorless, this product can be worn alone, or under and over foundation - and it even works for men who have oily skin!
 With this powder and a few blotting sheets, you should be able to survive the school day without looking like a total grease-ball.